Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Conclusions

 \section{Conclusions}

-This paper proposes AIGB-Pearl to enhance AIGB with reward evaluation and policy optimization.
-By introducing a trajectory evaluator and a provable KL-Lipschitz-constrained score maximization objective, our approach ensures safe and efficient generalization beyond the offline dataset, supported by theoretical guarantees.
-Extensive simulated and real-world experiments validate the SOTA performance of our approach.
+This paper proposes AIGB-Pearl, which enhances AIGB by incorporating reward evaluation and policy optimization.
+By introducing a trajectory evaluator and a provably KL-Lipschitz-constrained score-maximization objective, our approach ensures safe and efficient generalization beyond the offline dataset, supported by theoretical guarantees.
+Extensive simulated and real-world experiments validate the state-of-the-art performance of our approach.